javascript-tutorial/en.javascript.info/2-ui/3-event-details/3-mousemove-mouseover-mouseout-mouseenter-mouseleave/2-hoverintent/solution.md

 Unfortunately, there's no way to get "current mouse coordinates" in JavaScript.
 There's no function like `getCurrentMouseCoordinates()`.

-The only way to get coordinates is to listen to mouse events, like `mousemove`, and take coordinates from the event object.
+The only way to get coordinates is to listen for mouse events, like `mousemove`, and take coordinates from the event object.

 So let's set a handler on `mousemove` to track coordinates and remember them.
 And then compare them, once per `100ms`.